"Seeing, in the finest and broadest sense, means using your senses, your intellect, and your emotions".

 1. What is your subject?
 (Theme)

-Once you master these three rules, you are well on your way to expressing your vision through photography.
-Any other suggestions I post in Education will amplify these three most important rules.
+Once you master these, you are well on your way to expressing your vision through photography.
+Any other suggestions I post on this page will amplify these three statements.